automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 Control ports are not wrapped with brackets, they only deal with data.
 </div>

-A more advanced example using sub-streams (should be avoided if possible):
+A more advanced example using sub-streams (should be avoided if possible because they add unnecessary complexity):

 sending the stream:
 ```md